 Rhode Island Domestic Disorderly Conduct Lawyers

 Call Now to get your Best Defense!
 401-228-8271

 In our opinion, no one should ever appear for a court date facing domestic violence charge without an experienced defense attorney.
 While the reason that you were arrested might have been a “minor” incident where nothing really happened, the weight of the entire criminal justice system will begin to twist and contort words, actions, and past history against you.
-Oftentimes, the prosecutors and judges are not concerned with what has happened, they are more worried about what might happen.
+Oftentimes, the Rhode Island prosecutors and Rhode Island judges are not concerned with what has happened, they are more worried about what might happen.
 For this reason, even in domestic disorderly conduct charges in which no physical altercation has occurred the Court will refuse to vacate no contact orders where neither party wants to have a no contact order in place.